Enjoy a great hiking and quiet camping at Fox Ridge State Park in Central Illinois.

 Last Thursday we decided to take a last-minute camping trip because the weekend forecast was great.

-We wanted to go hiking, so we checked AllTrails for a challenging hiking trail somewhere in Central Illinois.
+We wanted to go hiking while we camped, so we checked online for a challenging hiking trail somewhere in Central Illinois.
 We came across Fox Ridge State Park, which is located 8 miles south of Charleston Illinois off Hwy 130.

 Camping at Fox Ridge State Park